-For over 90 years, the Hotel Monte Vista has been the center of nightlife in Flagstaff, from the days of the Prohibition speakeasies to that one time where a bank robber died at the bar after getting shot in a botched robbery.
+For over 90 years, the Hotel Monte Vista has been the center of nightlife in Flagstaff, from the days of the Prohibition speakeasies to that one time where a bank robber died at the bar after being shot in a botched robbery.
 Bar fights, poker games, and shootouts were the norm at the Monte Vista.
 Hollywood actors stayed at the Monte Vista when Western movies became all the rage, and it was actually John Wayne who discovered that the hotel was haunted after a ghost appeared in his room.
 The Monte Vista is home to a phantom bellboy who knocks on doors in the dead of night.
 There are also two sex workers who were murdered on the third floor, and they like to haunt male guests, forcing them to relive the night of their murder.

 6. London Bridge at Lake Havasu City

 In 1967, entrepreneur Robert McCulloch decided to build a city in the middle of nowhere.
 It was to be called Lake Havasu City.
 But Robert needed something to tie the city together, a landmark of sorts.
 One thing led to another, and he somehow acquired the old London Bridge.
-Yes, the real London Bridge… from London.
+Yes, the real London Bridge…from London.
 Today’s residents of Lake Havasu City are proud of their landmark, albeit a bit scared to cross to the other side of town.
 The London Bridge came loaded with its own set of very British ghosts.
 It’s common to see Victorian Era phantoms appear out of thin air, and many residents report being chased by dark spirits after crossing the bridge, especially at night.